yuzhou2/swagger-doclet/README.md

 	<tr><td>-excludeResourcePrefixes</td><td>This allows you to exclude resource classes from the generated documentation.
 This supports a full class name as well as prefixes of the fully qualified class names which means you can enter a package like com.foo to exclude all classes under the com.foo package.</td></tr>

-	<tr><td>-genericWrapperTypes</td><td>This adds additional classes to the set of model classes that act as genericized wrappers to the actual entity that should be documented.
-The default set contains com.sun.jersey.api.JResponse.</td></tr>
+	<tr><td>-genericWrapperTypes</td><td>This adds additional classes to the set of model classes that act as genericized wrappers to the actual entity or parameter that should be documented.
+The default set contains com.sun.jersey.api.JResponse, com.google.common.base.Optional, jersey.repackaged.com.google.common.base.Optional</td></tr>

 	<tr><td>-modelFieldsRequiredByDefault</td><td>This is whether model fields are required by default e.g. if a model field has neither @optional or @required on it.
 If you do not set this then model fields are NOT required by default.
 If you set this option then they ARE required by default.</td></tr>